Batavia Enterprises, Inc.: Passing on the passion

-“That’s how we started,” Austin says.
-“It was a side-business for my grandfather to help these business owners with their real estate to keep their business going.”
+“That’s how we started,” Austin said.
+“It was a side-business for my grandfather to help these business owners with their real estate to keep their businesses going.”

 In an article written for the Harvard Business Review, George Stalk, Jr. and Henry Foley note that “Some 70% of family-owned businesses fail or are sold before the second generation gets a chance to take over.
 Just 10% remain active, privately held companies for the third generation to lead.” (hbr.org).

-Gerry’s career was on an accelerated path in 1980, contemplating new job offers in Detroit and California, when his father, Larry, suggested he move back to his hometown roots and help with the small family real estate business.
+Gerry’s career was on an accelerated path in 1980, and he was contemplating new job offers in Detroit and California when his father, Larry, suggested he move back to his hometown roots and help with the small family real estate business.

 “They hired a number of folks.
-Dan not only survived but he rose up the ranks and now he’s president of the organization, which is great,” Austin says.
+Dan not only survived but he rose up the ranks and now he’s president of the organization, which is great,” Austin said.